apollo

 Thalidomide stops the development of cancer cells, stops the blood vessels growing in cancer, and stimulates the part of the immune system to attack the cancer cells.
 Thereby, Thalidomide helps treat multiple myeloma.

 Orthostatic hypotension could be a side-effect of Thalidomide.
-Orthostatic hypotension is a sudden lowering in blood pressure leading to dizziness on standing.
+Orthostatic hypotension is a sudden lowering of blood pressure leading to dizziness on standing.
 If you experience this, do not try to stand up suddenly or start walking, instead lie down and get up slowly only when you feel better.

 No, it is not safe to father a child while taking Thalidomide.
 Thalidomide is present in the semen of male patients taking Thalidomide; it could cause severe birth defects or death of the unborn baby.
 During sexual activity with females of reproductive potential, always use effective contraception such as latex or synthetic condom while taking Thalidomide and for at least 4weeks after discontinuing Thalidomide, even if you have undergone a successful vasectomy.
 Male patients taking Thalidomide must not donate semen.